Project Director: Heather Gray, PhD

 Sub-Project: Community Voices in Recovery

 Principal Investigators: Heather Gray, PhD & Debi LaPlante, PhD

 Many people with addiction experience stigma and discrimination from their healthcare providers.
 This can make people less likely to seek out the help that they need, leading to prolonged suffering and sometimes death.
 Fostering actively anti-discrimination approaches to treatment among the healthcare workforce is vital to reducing disparities in addiction treatment.
-Therefore, the Division on Addiction and (HRiA), with funding from the Massachusetts Department of Public Health, with our colleague Dr. Mike Stanton of California State University East Bay, will create a new continuing education resource for healthcare providers that centers minoritized voices and stories.
-Central to this continuing education course will be a collection of narrative accounts from those with lived experience of addiction and other stigmatized condition or experience (racial/ethnic minority group membership, prior incarceration, homelessness/housing instability, membership in the LGBTQ community).
+Therefore, the Division on Addiction and HRiA, with funding from the Massachusetts Department of Public Health, and with our colleague Dr. Michael Stanton of California State University East Bay, will create a new continuing education resource for healthcare providers that centers minoritized voices and stories.
+Central to this continuing education course will be a collection of narrative accounts from those with lived experience of addiction and other stigmatized conditions or experiences (racial/ethnic minority group membership, prior incarceration, homelessness/housing instability, membership in the LGBTQ community).
 We will weave these first-person accounts together with more traditional addiction medicine coursework and interactive learning activities.